Please note that contact details on this page are supplied by the groups and are only checked/updated by BIALL on a yearly basis.

-If you are planning to relocate to the South West, please feel free to get in touch with Gillian Watt.
-She is happy to forward CVs to members of the Group, in case they have plans to recruit.
+If you are planning to relocate to the South West, please feel free to get in touch with Diane Warren.
+She is happy to forward CVs to members of the group, in case they have plans to recruit.

 The Freelancers and Solos Group exists to promote the interests of freelance and employed solo librarians and information workers.
 We hold bi-monthly evenings in Central London which give us a chance to network informally.
 All freelancers and solos working in the legal and related fields are welcome.

-The Liverpool Legal Information Group (LLIG) meets informally and on an ad hoc basis, primarily for networking, at various locations in Liverpool City Centre.
+The Liverpool Legal Information Group (LLIG) uses a joint email address with the Manchester Legal Information Group to keep in touch with colleagues.
+The group hasn’t met for some time, but has met informally in the past at various locations in Liverpool City Centre.
 Members of the group are drawn from all sectors, including law firms, academic institutions, government organisations, barristers chambers, private sector organisations and freelancers from all over Merseyside.
 We welcome any new members from the Merseyside area.